Bromate: Human health issues

-Bromate in drinking water is toxic because it is a suspected human carcinogen.
+Bromate in drinking water is a suspected human carcinogen.
 Its presence in Coca-Cola's Dasani bottled water forced a recall of that product in the UK.

 Bromate formation during ozonation

 Although few by-products are formed by ozonation, ozone reacts with bromide ions in water to produce bromate.
 Bromide can be found in sufficient concentrations in fresh water to produce (after ozonation) more than 10 ppb of bromate—the maximum contaminant level established by the USEPA.
 Proposals to reduce bromate formation include: lowering the water pH below 6.0, limiting the doses of ozone, using an alternate water source with a lower bromide concentration, pretreatment with ammonia, and addition of small concentrations of chloramines prior to ozonation.